utelecon/utelecon.github.io/en/support/index.md

 ## Support via Chat
 {:#chat}

-A chatbot (an automated response robot) or a human operator will respond to your inquiries made on a chat.
-The chatbot will initially respond to your inquiry.
-If necessary, a student operator (also called a “common supporter”) will take over and answer your questions.
+A chatbot (an automated response robot) or a human operator (student staff called “Common Supporter”) will respond to your inquiries made on a chat.

 * Please note that it may take longer for operators to respond, depending on inquiry volume.
 In such cases, please use the email form or try again at a later time.
 * We use MEDiA LiNK.
 Co.,Ltd. 's sinclo chat service.
 Connection may sometimes become unstable.
 If connection does not improve after a certain period of time, please contact us through Zoom or the email form.

 <div>Business hours (Automated response): 24 hours</div>